kathtian/Debug-buffer-overrun/README.md

 # Debug-buffer-overrun
-Will use gdb to analyze the different sections of a given C code to debug its vulnerability on buffer overrun
+This repository will use gdb to analyze the different sections of a given C code to debug its vulnerability on buffer overrun

 Buffers provide a temporary area for programs to store data.
 A buffer overflow, also known as a buffer overrun, is when a program overruns a buffer's boundary and overwrites adjacent memory locations in the process.